spectrocloud/librarium/docs/docs-content/registries-and-packs/deploy-pack.md

 ## Set Up the Tutorial Environment

 In this tutorial, you will work in a Docker container pre-configured with the necessary tools.
-Alternatively, you can choose to practice the tutorial in any `linux/amd64` or `x86_64` environment by installing the [required tools](https://github.com/spectrocloud/tutorials/blob/main/docs/docker.md#docker) and cloning the [GitHub repository](https://github.com/spectrocloud/tutorials/) that contains the tutorial files.
+Alternatively, you can choose to follow along with the tutorial in any `linux/amd64` or `x86_64` environment by installing the [required tools](https://github.com/spectrocloud/tutorials/blob/main/docs/docker.md#docker) and cloning the [GitHub repository](https://github.com/spectrocloud/tutorials/) that contains the tutorial files.
 To initialize the tutorial container, follow the steps described below.

 Start Docker Desktop on your local machine and ensure that the Docker daemon is available by issuing a command to list the currently active containers.